Techiral/VibeFlow/README.md

 END;
 $$ LANGUAGE plpgsql SECURITY DEFINER;

+-- Drop existing trigger before creating a new one to avoid errors on re-run DROP TRIGGER IF EXISTS on_profile_update ON public.profiles;
 CREATE TRIGGER on_profile_update
   BEFORE UPDATE ON public.profiles
   FOR EACH ROW EXECUTE PROCEDURE public.handle_profile_update();

 -- 2. Quotas Table
-CREATE TABLE public.quotas (
+DROP TABLE IF EXISTS public.quotas CASCADE; -- Add CASCADE CREATE TABLE public.quotas (
   user_id uuid NOT NULL REFERENCES auth.users(id) ON DELETE CASCADE, request_count integer NOT NULL DEFAULT 0,